latchset/custodia/API.md

 - 403 if access to the key is forbidden
 - 404 if no key was found
 - 406 not acceptable, key type unknown/not permitted
+- 501 if the API is not supported

 Storing keys